Blossoming-Truth/BYI-Dni-list/README.md

 DNI meanings =
 Dniuml /p = (Dni unless my love /platonic, i have a very kool bsf ok..)
 Dniup = Dni unless party
-dniuPin = dni unless pinned
+dniuPin = dni unless pinned.
-if you feel uncomf , dont wanna talk, or i did something wrong.
-PLEASE I BEG YOU COMMUNICATE IT WITH ME. i hate being ignored so suddenly especially when i feel like i didnt do anything wrong.
+❗if you feel uncomf , dont wanna talk, or i did something wrong.
+PLEASE I BEG YOU COMMUNICATE IT WITH ME. i hate being ignored so suddenly especially when i feel like i didnt do anything wrong.❗